Bankruptcy and Security Clearances

 The following are the most common financial reasons for a disqualification of a security clearance; first not being able or willing to pay your debts or being irresponsible in your spending habits, second committing illegal acts such as tax evasion, or any other types of financial misconduct, and finally having financial problems as a result of being a gambler, alcoholic, or drug addict.
 We have even seen situations where a person could not get a security clearance because of their failure to timely file income tax returns.

-Our Montgomery bankruptcy lawyers are willing to discuss your financial issues and your security clearance.
-All consultations are always free, and we can usually see you within 24 hours.
+Our Montgomery, Selma, and Central Alabama bankruptcy lawyers are willing to discuss your financial issues and your security clearance.
+All consultations are always free, and we can usually meet with you within 24 hours.
+Our phone lines are answered 24 a day!
 We are conveniently located throughout Central Alabama.
 We have offices in Montgomery, Greenville, Selma and Troy.
 Call us to set an appointment at 334-LAWYERS (529-9377).
-You may also reach us by using the “text us” link or Contact Form on our website.
+You may also reach us by using the Contact Form on our website, or by emailing us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so act today!